Share it on:

 The colorful feathers of the macaw have attracted the attention of humans throughout history.
 In pre-Columbian civilizations, the macaw’s feathers were often traded as currency, used as adornment, and used to create textiles.
 This bird is a special part of history but has faced severe dangers in present times.

 A majority of macaw species are threatened with extinction or are endangered.
 In fact, over five species are already extinct!
 The Cuban macaw, Dominican macaw, Jamaican green and yellow macaws, and Guadeloupe macaws are already extinct.
 Considered a threatened species, they are essential subjects of conservation.
 The main issues paving the way to extinction for the macaw are illegal trapping of macaws for the pet trade, the rising rate of deforestation in their ecosystem, and hunting.
 Although some macaws are kept as pets, most breeds are targets of poachers for the exotic bird trade.

 SeaQuest is home to a variety of macaws.
 The scarlet macaw, the blue and gold macaw, and the green wing macaw are just a few of our feathery friends that call SeaQuest home—interested in something a bit more aquatic?
 Educate yourself about different sea life forms like The Six Types Of Sharks That Call SeaQuest Home or The Magical Moon Jellyfish.

-Lastly, visit SeaQuest to learn more about conservation and animals’ ecosystems.
+Lastly, visit SeaQuest [city][state] to learn more about conservation and animals’ ecosystems.
 While you’re there, learn about the SeaQuse Cares initiative, which tackles several wildlife issues!